 - 2 cups raisins

 - Honey (add as much as needed since it’s your binding agent)

 - 2 cups unsalted peanuts

 Grind all the ingredients together, except for the honey.
 Add in the honey a little bit at a time, and mix well each time.
-Pour into pan until about three quarters of an inch thick or make them directly into bars.
-Refrigerate and cut bars out of pan.
+Pour into a pan until about three-quarters of an inch thick or make them directly into bars.
+Refrigerate and cut bars out of the pan.
 This is a sweet blend and in cold climates, honey can be replaced with suet and processed just as in pemmican recipes seen above.

 Tips for making good pemmican

 Here are some tips you should try, to improve your skills and make proper pemmican: